thagul/load-translation/README.md

 # Load-translation

+Demo app to test fetching ember-i18n translations live.
+Translation file is located into /public/i18n/.
+Translations are loaded from `translations-fetcher` service (see `beforeModel` in index route).

+ember-cli-mirage is disabled in development environment, so json of translations file is rendered directly.

+The problem currently is in tests.
+I would serve real json file, but I need to use mirage mock to make tests faster.
+See `acceptance/index-test` which fails if I comment the mock in `mirage/config`.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.